ESOL/ELL Information and Process:

 ESOL services may be delivered in conjunction with other State or Federal programs, i.e. Title I, At-Risk, or social services such as the Migrant Health Program or community programs.

-For questions to this process or this page please contact the curriculum director or your building principal.
+For questions about this process or this page please contact the curriculum director or your building principal.

 Step #1: Home Language Survey - The attached survey should be given to any new student to USD 365